Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 Hyouchuu spent little time in the capital.
 He usually ended up touring the countryside.
 As an imperial officer, he had been an assigned a fief.
 But he’d never seen it or set foot in it.
 As he hardly ever returned to the office, he couldn’t very well supervise his fief in the capital province.

 So the regional secretary of agronomy managed it for him, converting the income from the property into cash and passing it onto him.
 That’s how the situation was set up on paper.
 Except the secretary’s underlings knew about it.
-Rather than receiving an imperial appointment, they were treated as staff and given a salary.
+Rather than receiving imperial appointments, they were treated as staff and given a salary.

 The income from Hyouchuu’s fief disappeared into the secretary’s pockets, out of which the secretary paid the bare minimum in wages.
 And whatever he was pocketing was probably getting sucked up by his superiors as well.
 That was the way things worked, making Hyouchuu all the happier to spend his time elsewhere.